 2. Tactical sourcing

-Where strategic sourcing emphasises communication and partnership, tactical sourcing has a different approach.
+Where strategic sourcing emphasizes communication and partnership, tactical sourcing has a different approach.
 Tactical sourcing is used to get items required to keep the business running or those that allow an employee to perform their job.
-Using this approach, organisations still use certain criteria to make their purchasing decisions, but fewer than that of a strategic sourcing approach.
+Using this approach, organizations still use certain criteria to make their purchasing decisions, but fewer than that of a strategic sourcing approach.

 Price and availability of delivery dates are the main factors considered during a tactical sourcing decision since purchases are made based on need.
 Each transaction is treated as a separate occurrence and they generally maintain a short-term approach.

 Spot sourcing is usually not planned at all and more often than not, it’s performed by the end-user and not a procurement professional.
 These are mostly made up of small orders for one-time requirements and are often performed on an immediate payment and delivery basis.

 Being a part of a business network allows buyers to quickly find what they need.
 It also allows suppliers to win business with a quick turnaround, potentially leading to new partnerships.
 But spot sourcing is often an under-managed spend as a result of its ad-hoc and user-based nature.

 When is spot buying required?